 - Separate Legal Entity

-No corporate tax only individual partner tax, making LLP registration Singapore cost-efficient. - No Capital or Audit Requirements
+No corporate tax, only individual partner tax, making LLP registration in Singapore cost-efficient. - No Capital or Audit Requirements

 Since there is no corporate income tax, partners only report their share of income via personal tax returns. - Easy Dissolution or Exit